Pre-Medicine Advisement Track

 Application to allopathic (MD) medical school is made through the centralized application AMCAS.

-- Initial transmission of applicant data to medical schools begins Friday, June 25, 2021.
+- Initial transmission of applicant data to medical schools begins on June 26, 2022.

 Application to osteopathic (DO) medical school is made through the centralized application AACOMAS

 - The 2022-2023 AACOMAS Application Cycle opens in early May 2022.